tony2tones/gk-weather-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

-The weather API used for this project works using the [OpenWeatherMap](https://openweathermap.org/) API.
+The weather API used for this project is the [OpenWeatherMap](https://openweathermap.org/) API.

 If you are having any authentication issues please, register a new API Key and update this project's weather.service.ts file found in the services folder.